-- A. This Agreement shall be effective September 1, 2017 and shall continue in effect through August 31, 2019.
+- A. This Agreement shall be effective September 1, 2017 and shall continue in effect through August 31, 2020.
 This Agreement, together with all the terms, conditions, and effects thereof, shall expire on the date indicated.
-Negotiations between the parties on a successor agreement shall begin no later than April 2019. - B. It is the intent of the parties that by mutual agreement any section of the contract may potentially be discussed and modified during the term of the Agreement. - C. The parties commit to jointly explore interest-based labor/management collaboration during the term of this Agreement.
-This topic will be furthered pursued through the Cabinet meetings and Joint Labor-Management Committee described in Article III. - D. Section 6.9.D of the collective bargaining agreement (District contribution to insurance benefits) may be reopened for 2018-19 at the request of either party.
-A request to reopen must be received by the other party prior to April 1, 2018.
+Negotiations between the parties on a successor agreement shall begin no later than April 2020. - B. It is the intent of the parties that by mutual agreement any section of the contract may potentially be discussed and modified during the term of the Agreement. - C. The parties commit to jointly explore interest-based labor/management collaboration during the term of this Agreement.
+This topic will be furthered pursued through the Cabinet meetings and Joint Labor-Management Committee described in Article III. - D. Section 6.9 of the collective bargaining agreement (insurance benefits) may be reopened prior to the 2019-20 school year at the request of either party to consider the impact of legislation related to School Employee Benefits Board (SEBB).